-I had the great honor of asking Dr. Kent Yinger (Adjunct Professor of New Testament Studies, Georgefox University) a few questions regarding the New Perspective on Paul (NPP).
+I had the great honor of asking Dr. Kent Yinger (Retired Professor of New Testament, Portland Seminary of Georgefox) a few questions regarding the New Perspective on Paul (NPP).
 Dr. Yinger is the author of The New Perspective on Paul: An Introduction, a very helpful book on the topic at hand.
 My questions are in bold.

 To those who hear the phrase thrown around but don’t quite understand what it’s getting at, how would you describe the NPP in a nutshell, or in layman’s terms?